You are here:

 Depending on the research location, different requirements are placed on the research vessels.
 These vary accordingly in size and design.
 Read more about the different research vessels of the Thünen Institute here.

-The research vessel Coriolis is not only used to study coasts and rivers - it is also a kind of research object itself.
+The research vessel Coriolis is used to study coasts and rivers - and it is also a kind of research object itself.
 It is being used to research the suitability of hydrogen technologies as a more environmentally friendly ship propulsion system.

 The central citizen science platform in Germany offers opportunities to participate in research on a wide range of topics; a project of Wissenschaft im Dialog (WiD) and the Museum für Naturkunde, Berlin.